dstdev/ansible-roles/prometheus_gpfs_exporter/README.md

 Role Variables
 --------------

-* node_exporter_link: link path to the downloads section for node_exporter plugin
+* gpfs_exporter_link: link path to the downloads section for exporter plugin
-* node_exporter_version: Particular version you wish to download
+* gpfs_exporter_version: Particular version you wish to download
+* executable_path: location in which to install exporter
 * uid: The nodeusr uid

 Example Playbook